 -- The first section of this topic is shown below --

-- Amikacin sulfate indicated in the short-term treatment of serious infections due to susceptible organisms.
-[With the exception of uncomplicated UTI, aminoglycosides are generally used in combination for treatment of Pseudomonas aeruginosa].
+- Amikacin sulfate indicated in the short-term treatment of serious infections due to susceptible organisms

 - Bacterial septicemia (including neonatal sepsis)